Introduction to Information Systems and Digital Transformation

 Méthode pédagogique

-The course combines face-to-face lectures, In-class activities, Case studies, quizzes, and a project.
+The course combines face-to-face lectures, in-class activities, case studies, and quizzes.

 Système de notation et modalités de rattrapage